gabrielzschmitz/Elementary-OS-Perfect-Install/README.md

 ```
 ### How to use Balena Etcher

-After install just open it, select the system iso, the right pen drive and click "Flash!"
+After install just open it, select the system iso, the right pen drive and click "Flash!".
+Wait until the process end and then
-Wait until the end process and then close the program.
+close the program.

 ![](etcher.gif)